Ch0pin/uncrackable/README.md

 # Submitting a Challenge

-Make sure you have something really good there and then just Clone -> PR
+Do you have something to teach to the community then just Clone -> PR

 ### Respect the others and don't post spoilers !!